MShayanNazeer/open5gs-source-test/README.md

 This profile creates and registers a changeable number of UEs.
 There is a script at `/local/repository/scripts/connect-all-ues.sh` that can be run on sim-ran node to start and create PDU sessions (and therefore interfaces) for all 10 UEs at once, as well as test them all for internet connectivity.

-use following command to access webui on remote server \b ssh -L 9090:localhost:3000 Shayan@pc786.emulab.net
+<br />use following command to access webui on remote server

+ssh -L 9090:localhost:3000 Shayan@pc{machine number}.emulab.net